slazav/device2/Readme.md

-## Device server
+## Device2
 ---

-This is a client-server pair for accessing devices and programs in experimental setups.
-Previous version was a tcl library ( https://github.com/slazav/tcl-device ), but that approach had a few limitations.
+This is a client-server system for accessing devices and programs in experimental setups.
+Previous version was a tcl library ( https://github.com/slazav/tcl-device ), that that approach had a few limitations.

-All operations are done using "devices".
-They can be physical devices connected via some interface, or programs (which can use other devices if needed).
+Server works with "devices".
+They can be physical devices or programs with special interface (they can use other devices if needed).

+Devices are listed in the configuration file `/etc/device2/devices.cfg`.
-The server has a configuration file `/etc/device_server.txt` which lists all available devices.
-For example, line `generator gpib -board 0 -address 6` says that communication with device `generator` is done using driver gpib with parameters `-board 0 -address 6`.
+For example, line `generator gpib -board 0 -address 6` says that communication with device `generator` is done using driver `gpib` with parameters `-board 0 -address 6`.

-### server
+### Server

-Users communicate with the server using GET requests of HTTP protocol.
+Clients communicate with the server using GET requests of HTTP protocol.
 URLs with three-components are used: `<device>`, `<command>`, `<argument>`.
 For example, a request to `http://<server>:<port>/generator/ask/FREQ?`" sends phrase `FREQ?` to the device `generator` and returns answer.
 Commands are driver-specific, aruments are device-specific.
 Most drivers support `ask` command to write message to the devace an get answer.